nodejs/node/doc/guides/contributing/pull-requests.md

 changes, so that people who may have important input in such a distributed project are able to respond.

-For non-trivial changes, Pull Requests must be left open for *at least* 48 hours during the week, and 72 hours on a weekend.
-In most cases, when the PR is relatively small and focused on a narrow set of changes, these periods provide more than enough time to adequately review.
+For non-trivial changes, Pull Requests must be left open for at least 48 hours.
+In most cases, when the PR is relatively small and focused on a narrow set of changes, that will provide more than enough time to adequately review.
 Sometimes changes take far longer to review, or need more specialized review from subject matter experts.
 When in doubt, do not rush.

 Trivial changes, typically limited to small formatting changes or fixes to documentation, may be landed within the minimum 48 hour window.